justin-ferri/my_path_service/README.md

 my_path_service is a ros package that utilizes a path_service and path_client to move a robot from the bottom left corner of a maze to the top left corner given a set of poses.
 The set of poses are sent from the client to the service.
 The service processes the information.

 This class depends on the example_ros_service package from wsnewman's learning_ros repository.
+This package must be in your working ros directory to compile.

 ## Example usage